treetoplearning/Taproot/0_Template.md

 > **Tip:** It's most beneficial if the student works out the solution on their own before you provide the solution.
 Backwards Design principles only apply to the overall lesson goals, not to individual practice problems.

-> **Tip:** As the instructor you should copy and paste the boilerplate of each excercise into the shared IDE so that the student is able to follow along easily as you explain.
+> **Tip:** As the instructor you should copy and paste the provided examples or boilerplate of each excercise into the shared IDE so that the student is able to follow along easily as you explain.
 Make sure to not delete older portions of the lesson that you are on as your progress.

 ---
 ### **Excercise 1: Complete the function**